Everybody (Nicki Minaj song)

-"Everybody" is a song by rapper Nicki Minaj featuring American rapper Lil Uzi Vert, from the former's fifth studio album Pink Friday 2 (2023).
-It was released on January 9, 2024 to US rhythmic contemporary and contemporary hit radio through Republic Records, serving as the album's fourth single.
+"Everybody" is a song by the rapper Nicki Minaj featuring Lil Uzi Vert, from Minaj's fifth album Pink Friday 2 (2023).
+It was released on January 9, 2024, to US rhythmic contemporary and contemporary hit radio through Republic Records, serving as the album's fourth single.
 Produced by DJ Smallz 732 and Tate Kobang, the song contains samples of "Move Your Feet" by Junior Senior.
 The solo version of the song features on the physical version of Pink Friday 2.

 Composition

 Nicki Minaj explained how she wrote the song in a post on X: